German Business Confidence Weakens In July

-BERLIN (dpa-AFX) - Germany's business confidence deteriorated more than expected in July, reports said citing survey results from Ifo Institute showed Monday.
+BERLIN (dpa-AFX) - Germany's business confidence deteriorated more than expected in July, reports said citing survey results from Ifo Institute on Monday.

 The business confidence index came in at 88.6 in July.
 The reading was forecast to fall to 90.2 from 92.2 in June.